 In March 2016, the FASB issued ASU 2016-09 Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The amendments in ASU 2016-09 will simplify several aspects of the accounting for share-based payment transactions, including tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-The ASU is effective for annual reporting periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
+The ASU is effective for annual reporting periods beginning after December 15, 2016, and interim periods within those annual periods.
 We are currently evaluating the impact, if any, the adoption of ASU 2016-09 may have on our current practices.